25 Common Business Acronyms (Updated 2026)

 Whether you want to promote a culture of greater efficiency at your workplace or simply want to familiarize yourself with these terms, you can’t go wrong with learning—and applying—these acronyms to your daily workflow.
 And even better, you can use dashboards to further enhance and optimize your experience of engaging with the concepts, practices, and KPIs these acronyms represent.

-Try Plecto free for 14 days, and see how its efficiency Plecto dashboards promote can take your product to new heights!
+Sign up for a free Plecto demo – and see how the efficiency Plecto dashboards promote can take your product to new heights!

 JAMES NIILER